emacsun/ZHugo/content/computer/learn-python-the-hard-way.md

-`range` is used to generate a sequence of integers, and its help doc is:
+In ex32, there appears a builtin function `range`. `range` is used to generate a sequence of integers, and its help doc is:

 ```text
 Type:            type